zlalvani/relgen/apps/relgen/examples/rules/injectable.md

-If a new module is introduced that has dependencies on other modules (internal or external) with side effects, it should follow a dependency injection pattern.
+If a new module is introduced that has dependencies on other modules (internal or external) with side effects, it should follow a dependency injection pattern by scoping dependencies inside of a closure.

 Example: